 Bonds are issued by corporations, municipalities, states and U.S. and foreign governments, to finance projects and activities.
 The bond investor earns a return on the investment through fixed interest payments and any bond price increases during the holding period.

 Bond prices are influenced by market conditions, including changes in interest rates.
 Typically, when interest rates rise, bond prices fall.
 And when interest rates fall, bond prices rise.
 Overall, bonds are considered to be less risky than stocks and in most cases, provide a lower return.

 Types of fixed-income funds

-- U.S. Treasury bond funds invest in U.S. Government bonds and notes which will mature in more than three years.
+- U.S. Treasury bond funds invest in U.S. Government bonds and notes that will mature in more than three years.